oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

 - Click **New Issue**.
 Enter the following data in the New Issue page and click **Create Issue**.

-    **Note:** Throughout the lab you will assign your own account as the “physical” owner of the issue, but for the sake of this workshop, **Bala Gupta** will be the “logical” owner of the following issue.
+    **Note:** Throughout the lab you will assign your own account as the “physical” owner of the issue, but for the sake of this workshop, **Bala Gupta** will be the “logical” owner of the following issues.

     ![](images/bala.png)